Photo Identifier

 Best limitation to knowPhoto quality and rare subjects affect confidenceResults can mix ads, shopping pages, and unrelated web matchesFeature availability depends on device, region, and Apple software support

-What identify anything from a photo still gets wrong
+What photo identification still gets wrong

 • Mushroom identification carries safety risk.
 A photo match should never be used to decide whether a mushroom is edible.